by Nathan James May 20, 2021

-If you are in need of a new pair of boat shoes for the summer season, check out this article on the best boat shoes.
+If you are in need of a new pair of boat shoes for the summer season, check out Tools of Men where they have a good round-up on boat shoes.
 In addition to highlighting some great brands with detailed reviews, the article also provides in-depth information on what makes a great pair of boat shoes.

 CEO, Boardroom Socks

 Nathan is an eighth generation textile professional, passionate about producing quality hosiery right here in North Carolina.
 His favorite dress socks are our burgundy merino wool socks.
 You will also frequently find him wearing our no-show socks.
 Outside of the office he enjoys fishing, reading and exploring Charlotte with his wife, son and Golden Retriever.